seanngpack/swag-scanner/README.md

-# Swag Scanner
+# SwagScanner

-Swag Scanner is a device that can scan your small/medium-sized objects into the virtual world.
-All hardware is built completely from the ground up and Swag Scanner leverages the accuracy of the Intel D435 camera.
+SwagScanner is a device that can scan your small/medium-sized objects into the virtual world.
+All hardware is designed and built from the ground up.
 I designed the software pipeline to be extensible, robust, and fast.
-V1 of the scanner uses the Intel sensor, future versions will feature the Kinect sensor for a low-cost sensor alternative.
-You can find more information on my design process and challenges on [my website](https://www.seanngpack.com/3D-Scanner/).
+Compatible with any depth camera--just verify its minimum scanning distance and acquire the correct mounting hardware and API and you're good to go.
+You can find more information about the design process and challenges on [my website](https://www.seanngpack.com/swagscanner/).

 ## Getting Started